 - Non-Digital Membership – Hearing Loss Magazine will be delivered right to your mail box; complimentary for one year, renewal at $35/year.

 Hearing Loss Magazine, a helpful resource on the latest in technology, medical issues, legislation, personal stories, and more.
-If you are a veteran and are interested in joining HLAA please complete this form and mail it, fax it or email it in.
+If you are a veteran and are interested in joining HLAA, then please complete the Veteran Membership form and mail it, fax it or email it in.

 Complimentary HLAA Convention Registration